LTWeaver/Credential-Stealer/README.md

 # Credential-Stealer
-Simple batch script that silently downloads executable files then extracts saved browser passwords and sends them to a remote server
+Simple batch script that silently downloads executable files then extracts saved browser passwords and sends them to a python remote server

 # Installation